syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Template-Studio.md

 10. When you create a WinForms project, the following Dependency Injection (DI) setup is added to the **Program.cs** file.
 This setup registers services, view models, and views with the DI container, ensuring proper functionality and service management within your application.
 Below **ConfigureServices** method in program.cs file establishes the DI setup in a WinForms project.
 It manages the application's services, view models, and views.
 Here's a detailed breakdown:

      *I. Application Host:*
-     - Registers **ApplicationHostService** to manage the app's lifecycle.
+     - Registers **ApplicationHostService** to manage the app's life cycle.

      *II.
 Specific Services:*
      - Registers **PageService** and **NavigationService** for handling page navigation.